A brief history of the township of Bradford, Manchester

 Coal Seams, known as Mines

-The cluster of productive mines (seams) known as the Bradford Group includes the Bradford Four Foot, Charlotte, Doctor, Foxholes, Mary, New, Openshaw, Three Quarters, Two Foot and Yard.
+The cluster of productive mines (seams) known as the Bradford Group includes the Bradford Four Feet, Charlotte, Doctor, Foxholes, Mary, New, Openshaw, Three Quarters Coal, Two Feet and Yard.
 The Openshaw Mine, consisting of fireclay, is situated above the Charlotte Mine and it was used to manufacture firebricks.
-Situated at a depth of about 509 yards the Bradford Four Foot Mine is the deepest and thickest of these seams.
+Situated at a depth of about 509 yards the Bradford Four Feet Mine is the deepest and thickest of these seams.
 Below the Bradford Group are the Parker Mine, Crombouke Mine* and Roger Mine.
 The insets to the Parker and Roger Mines are at depths of about 543 yards and 946 yards respectively and the Crombouke Mine is 26 yards above the Roger Mine.
 As well as these, there are a number of unnamed thin coal seams.

 Shafts (aka Pits)